Non-backtracking spectra of weighted inhomogeneous random graphs: Introduction

 where \( e = (e_1, e_2) \) and \( f = (f_1, f_2) \).
 The above question rephrases in our setting as

 and the main focus of this article is to provide an answer as precise as possible to this problem.
 To this end, let

 be the eigendecomposition of \( Q \), and \( \rho = \rho(K) \) the largest eigenvalue (in absolute value) of \( K \).
-We shall assume that there exists some deterministic bound \( L \) (possibly depending on \( n \)) such that \( \max |W_{ij}| \leq L \).
+Note that by definition, $Q$ and $K$ are symmetric and therefore all eigenvalues defined above are real. \\ We shall assume that there exists some deterministic bound \( L \) (possibly depending on \( n \)) such that \( \max |W_{ij}| \leq L \).
 We can then state our main theorem, without detailing the needed hypotheses for now: